 We are living in the information age and it’s becoming increasingly important for all organisations, including bat groups, to keep up with the best data protection practices.
-The way existing data protection legislation is interpreted is changing and new legislation - the General Data Protection Regulation (GDPR) - is in force in the UK from 25 May 2018.
+The way existing data protection legislation is interpreted is changing and new legislation - the General Data Protection Regulation (GDPR) - came into force in the UK from 25th May 2018.

-This web page is aimed at providing some general information about GDPR and offer some guidance on the things that you should be considering about the data you hold.
+This web page is aimed at providing some general information about GDPR and offer some guidance on the things that should be considered regarding the data you hold.
 We have also prepared a set of Frequently Asked Questions that aims to help bats groups comply with GDPR.

 1. Why we all need to address the issue of data protection

 Data Protection is a bit of a minefield and has historically been open to interpretation.
 That is one thing that has not changed!
 However, the UK Information Commissioner, Elizabeth Denham, stated in January 2017: “There’s a lot in the GDPR you’ll recognise from the current law, but make no mistake, this one’s a game changer for everyone”.
 We really need to make sure we keep up with the changes.

 We should view the upcoming changes as an opportunity to future proofing the way we deal with data via a review of our data protection practices, guidance and advice.
 Ignoring data protection carries a reputational risk AND a financial one too.
 Apart from anything else, addressing this issue is the right thing to do!

 Although the information presented here gives an overview and guidance on data protection BCT cannot be prescriptive about the way bat groups should handle data.

 Let’s start with a definition of what is data:

 - Personal data is: any information which identifies an individual e.g. name, photograph/video, sound recording, IP address, applicant or employee number.